Self-Care and the Relationship between Mind, Body, and Food

 As well as giving us some sense of control over our own health and wellbeing, research also shows that people who take time to recharge and restore are more creative, content, and more successful in achieving whatever they deem to be important.

 However, self-care doesn’t mean complete self-reliance when it comes to your health, and it doesn’t replace other health, wellbeing or wellness strategies or getting external support when you need it.
-Part of self-care includes knowing when to reach out to others and acting on that, whether it be for practical assistance, emotional support, professional guidance, or medical help.
+Part of self-care includes knowing when to reach out to others and acting on that, whether it be for practical assistance, emotional support, professional guidance, therapies, or medical help.

 Self-care may sound like a fluffy term, and of course it can absolutely encompass things like bubble baths and holidays, but let’s not downplay the fact that ‘real’ self-care is fundamental to our quality of life.